platformsh/platformsh-docs/docs/src/define-routes/cache.md

 ### Flushing

-The HTTP cache does not support a complete cache flush, however, you can invalidate the cache by setting `cache: false`.
+The HTTP cache doesn't support a complete cache flush, however, you can invalidate the cache by setting `cache: false`.
 Alternatively, the cache clears on a rebuild, so triggering a rebuild (pushing a new commit) will effectively cause a complete cache flush.

 ## Cache configuration properties